edgelesssys/constellation/docs/versioned_docs/version-2.0/workflows/storage.md

     A storage class configures the driver responsible for provisioning storage for persistent volume claims.
     A storage class only needs to be created once and can then be used by multiple volumes.
-    The following snippet creates a simple storage class for the GCE PD driver, utilizing [balanced persistent disks](https://cloud.google.com/compute/docs/disks#pdspecs) as the storage backend device when the first Pod claiming the volume is created.
+    The following snippet creates a simple storage class using [balanced persistent disks](https://cloud.google.com/compute/docs/disks#pdspecs) as the backing storage device when the first Pod claiming the volume is created.

     ```bash
     cat <<EOF | kubectl apply -f -